 More serious changes in the myocardium already imply the presence of a disease; for diagnosis, the following measures are usually performed:

 3. General urine analysis.
-Evaluates renal performance.
+Evaluates renal activity.

 4. Ultrasound.
 Visual examination of internal organs.